Do Go On - 425 - The WWI Christmas Truce

 I think we all know.

-So after this legendary but brief respite, the war raged on and one of the few winners of the war was the postal service.
+So after this legendary but brief respite, the war raged on,

 They loved it.

-History extra writes with so many men and women spending Christmas away from home, the
+History extra rights with so many men and women spending Christmas away from home,

 Over the entire course of the war, the Army Postal Service sent 114 million parcels from